TKMAX777/RemoteRelativeInput/readme.md

   ☆ To return to relative input mode, select the RDP Input Wrapper window and hit the F8 key again.<br />
   ☆ replace &lt;HostFolderName&gt; with the name of the folder of your account located in `C:\Users`

-## Why this program uses Graphics Capture API?
+## Why does this program use Graphics Capture API?

 This program uses Graphics Capture API on the windows host computer.